Thoughts that made me feel insecure

 .

-The first step in conquering this belief is to recognize that creativity knows no boundaries.
+The first thing to do is to realize that creativity has no limits.

 .